DioCar84/battleships/README.md

   - Passed invalid inputs: decimal point numbers, chars, symbols and strings where only whole numbers are allowed.
   - Passed inputs that are outside of the board size and input the same coordinates more than once.
   - Passed inputs that are blank or "Computer" as a username.
-  - Tested the game in both the Code Institue Heroku terminal and my local Gitpod terminal
+  - Tested the game in both the Code Institute Heroku terminal and my local Gitpod terminal

 ### Bugs